What we know about the shooting victims in Boulder, Colorado

 "I'm so thankful he could walk me down the aisle last summer," she wrote Tuesday.
 "I am now pregnant.
 I know he wants me to be strong for his granddaughter.
 I love you forever Dad.
 You are always with me."

-Murray, an Instacart employee, was working when he was killed at the grocery store.
+Murray, a retired mother of two and an Instacart employee, was working when she was killed at the grocery store.
 The company's founder and CEO, Apoorva Mehta, sent condolences to Murray's family.

 "Violence of any kind has no place in our society, and our teams are working with law enforcement and the King Soopers team to assist in any way we can," Mehta said.
 "We've reached out to the shopper's family to offer our support and resources during this unimaginably difficult time."